 - You will need a funnel and a ladle.

-- Insert the tip of the funnel in the ice candy bag and ladle the mango mixture.
+- Insert the tip of the funnel into the ice candy bag and ladle the mango mixture.
 Make sure to leave at least 2 inches for tying.